 We entered into agreements with investors in our private placement of units completed on May 27, 2005, June 29, 2005, July 29, 2005 and August 9, 2005 and our private placement of Series A preferred stock on September 30, 2005 and October 3, 2005.
 Pursuant to these agreements, we agreed to file with the SEC a registration statement covering the resale of all our common stock covered by this prospectus pursuant to Rule 415 of the Securities Act.
 The registration rights agreements executed in connection with our private placement of units required us to file such registration statement on or before October 8, 2005.
 We filed a registration statement on Form SB-2, of which this prospectus forms a part, on November 16, 2005, with respect to the resale of these shares from time to time.
-We recorded an accrued liability of \$8,000 as of September 30, 2006 for payments in connection with this late filing.
-The subscription agreements executed in connection with our private placement of Series A preferred stock required us to file such registration statement on or before November 16, 2005.
+The subscription agreements executed in connection with our private placement of Series A preferred stock required us to file such registration statement of Series A preferred stock required us to file such registration agreements executed in connection with our private placement of Series A preferred stock required us to file such registration statement on or before November 16, 2005.